haroldtreen/haroldtreen.github.io/_posts/2016-10-08-recurse-center-week-2.md

 It got me wondering if I'm being too much of a perfectionist.
 Maybe if I wasn't worrying about backwards compatibility, testing and architecture it would be done already.

 At the same time I'm at RC to be a better programmer.
-I'm finding the more I obsess over decisions, the less I worry about them when they come up in the future.
+I'm finding the more I think about decisions, the less I worry about them when they come up in the future.
 Experience cures indecisiveness.

 I'm going to continue using EpubPress as a place to experiment with different ideas and not worry how that will effect timelines.
 There will be tons of time to produced rushed work another day 🤑.